 - read these guidelines to see if your organisation and project are eligible

 - discuss your project idea with your local RDV office.
 Your local RDV office is the first point of contact for this program.
 They can:

-- provide advice on a range of RDV and Department of Economic Development, Jobs, Transport and Resources (DEDJTR) programs and grants
+- provide advice on a range of RDV and Department of Jobs, Precincts and Regions (DJPR) programs and grants

 - support the development of proposals that have merit, and are aligned with local priorities